 5. Offer discounts for fast payment

 A great tip is to offer clients a considerable discount if they promise to pay on time every month.
-This works especially well if you're hired on a retainer basis, as you can request the setting up of a standing order or direct debit.
+It works exceptionally well if you're hired on a retainer basis, as you can request the setting up of a standing order or direct debit.

 6. Create payment packages